simonmichael/hledger/MANUAL.markdown

 ## Usage

-hledger looks for data in a file named `.journal` in your home directory, creating it if it doesn't exist.
+hledger looks for data in a [journal file](#journal-file) named `.journal` in your home directory, creating it if it doesn't exist.
 Or you can specify a different file with the -f option or the `LEDGER` environment variable.
 Basic usage is:

     $ hledger [OPTIONS] COMMAND [PATTERNS]